 Hilary Dixon MBACP (Accredited register)

-BACP (accredited register) therapist with NHS experience and over 14 years in private practice.
-Currently I'm working online due to the pandemic.
+BACP (accredited register) therapist with NHS experience and over 15 years in private practice.
 I have many satisfied clients and love my work.
 I work with many different issues including:

 - panic attacks